niksaoul/computerarchitecture/README.md

   * MinorCPU: sim_seconds: **0.000058** sim_seconds
   Thus, MinorCPU is faster.
  * #### 3b) Comparison of more parameters
- Examining the stats.txt files of both processes.
-The _"host"_ variables `host_inst_rate`, `host_op_rate` and  `host_tick_rate` are greater in TimingSimpleCPU, making the value of `host_seconds` greater in MinorCPU.
+ Examining the stats.txt files of both processes, we can conclude that the _"host"_ variables `host_inst_rate`, `host_op_rate` and  `host_tick_rate` are greater in TimingSimpleCPU, making the value of `host_seconds` greater in MinorCPU.
 However, `sim_seconds`, `sim_ticks` have larger values in TimingSimpleCPU.
 That happens because MinorCPU is more complicated, making the simulation process in the host more time consuming.
 Besides, as mentioned above, timing accesses are the most detailed access, including the modeling of queuing delay and resource contention.
+Finally, MinorCPU implements branch-prediction, while TimingSimpleCPU doesn't ([source](https://personal.utdallas.edu/~gxm112130/EE6304FA17/project2.pdf?fbclid=IwAR2ff3Kxnzb_Z9BI2gNhRZp6EFlOGktGyjFNGMMV9J8E57u8Ji0H2f9ZdSs), page 2).

  * #### 3c) More tests with different frequency and memory type
   * ##### Frequency: